skyworkz/website/content/blog/what-they-did-not-tell-you-about-amazon-documentdb.md

 {{<raw>}}<h2 class="display-4">Why we (still) went for it</h2> {{</raw>}}
 We were in the midst of migrating a large custom application to AWS.
 Migrating the database from an on-prem MongoDB cluster to AWS was only a small fraction of it.
 Even though the on-prem shared cluster was sizeable, earlier experimentation already showed that the performance of the application would be much better if the database would be closer to it.
 In contrast, the data stored in this cluster was not larger than several GBs, so there was also a monetary incentive to opt for a more fitting solution.

 Next to that, migrating our database to AWS was also driven by the need to be more in control in the future.
 The on-prem solution was managed by a different team, which was focusing on other things and did not intend to actively maintain it.
 There were only a handful of teams making use of MongoDB, so I cannot really blame them for it either.
 However, by taking vertical ownership over the components of our stack, we knew we could move forward faster in the future!
 Both with regard to applications making use of these MongoDB databases as well as the database itself.
-With the advent of Cloud, it is generally easier to quickly hit the ground running!
+With the advent of Cloud, it is also generally easier to quickly hit the ground running!
 So let’s go! :)

 {{<raw>}}
 <br>